 Here is a transcription of my (CB) interview with my informant (HH).

-CB: “Why do you think people tell the story”
+CB: “Why do you think it was important?”

 HH: “It saved a heck of a lot of time when we were looking for gold.”

 HH: “It was a pretty cool experience when I was a kid.
 Because those rods knew what was happening.
 So you’d take a pan of gold and then you’d wave it over the pan a few times and you’d walk around and pretty soon they’d start pulling you down just like a fishing rod.
 And you’d know if you dug deep enough you’d find something.
 And my grandma lived on a great big gold claim, and so we’d go visit her and always go looking for gold”

 CB: “Why do you think people kept using the rods instead of something like a metal detector?”